mmorency2021/quick_scan_container_images_parallel/README.md

-# automatic_quick_scan_images_with_preflight
+# Breadcrumbsquick_scan_container_images_online_offline
-Using Quay REST API and Preflight as combination to automate a quick image scan for CVE without submission to Backend Catalog.
+This script can automate preflight scan the container images with or without using Quay RESTAPI.
+The purpose of this Preflight scan is checking to see if container images are meet the security best practice test cases of CVE without submission to Backend Catalog.
+Since preflight newer releases can scan and detect many layers of docker images e.g partner may have change or remove original UBI based image files.
+This testing is a sanity checking before `Submit to backend` and then able to publish the catalog once all criteria are met.
 The test cases output will print to console, CSV and then convert CSV to XLS with python script.

 ## Pre-Requisites